 Amazing service, a park-front location, a great health club with a beautiful pool, an iconic restaurant, and 273 luxurious and spacious rooms combine to make this the top luxury property in Boston.
-If there's a flaw here, it's the guestroom bathrooms, which aren't as amazing as those at, say, the Mandarin -- but they're slated for upgrades in 2010.
+If there's a flaw here, it's the guestroom bathrooms, which aren't as amazing as those at, say, the Mandarin -- but they were upgraded in 2012.
 Meanwhile, the service is the best in the city, with a staff that pays attention to every detail and isn't just responsive but proactively helpful.
 (One small but characteristic example: We were handed a bottle of water as we stepped off the treadmill and then informed that robes and slippers are available in the locker room.)
 And there is no more perfect location in Boston than this one overlooking the city's beautiful and iconic Public Garden.

 Boston's grand dame, the Fairmont Copley Plaza has been welcoming guests into its opulent lobby with 21-foot-high, gilded coffered ceilings since 1912.
 Capped doormen rush to open doors and staff members warmly address guests by name, furthering the feel that you've stepped into a bygone era.
 Guest rooms, though small, are traditionally elegant and luxurious.
 And the romantic, wood-paneled Oak Room steakhouse and adjoining Oak Bar are among the most extravagant, beautiful dining establishments in Boston.

 Sitting on Rowes Wharf overlooking the Boston Harbor, Boston's best waterfront luxury hotel embodies old Boston perfectly, with chandeliers, archways, tapestries, and a huge collection of antique New England maps, dating as far back as 1651.
-The lobby is filled with hand-carved wooden furniture, Italian marble, elaborate floral arrangements, and massive .
+The lobby is filled with hand-carved wooden furniture, Italian marble, elaborate floral arrangements, and massive bay windows overlooking the yacht marina.
 Huge rooms with a mid-20th-century look are on the 8th to 16th floors of the building, ensuring beautiful views of the harbor or the city.
-A great spa and fitness center and a wine-centric restaurant add additional class, as do little perks like on every floor, a free car service within a two-mile radius, and free robes and workout clothes for the gym.
+A great spa and fitness center and a wine-centric restaurant add additional class, as do little perks like fresh fruit on every floor, a free car service within a two-mile radius, and free robes and workout clothes for the gym.

 Just around the corner from the swank shopping along Newbury Street, this elegant Parisian-style boutique woos guests with its huge suites (save the few "Deluxe" Rooms that run smaller than the average hotel room in Boston).
 An award-winning French restaurant and a high-end sushi bar; free passes to the Boston Sports Club; and in-room touch-screens for scheduling room service, turndowns, and dinner reservations make the 95-room Eliot Suite Hotel a solid luxury choice.